Riverscapes/WATS-5340-5350/Course_Topics/WATS_5350/Grading/GIS-Grading.md

 | Mass Points <br>(*shapefile of type point with elev field*) | Optional (points extracted from existing DEM) | Optional<br>(finish grade spot elevations) |
 | Breaklines  | Optional | Optional <br>(breaklines at TOB, TOE, riffle crests, thalwegs, etc.) |

-### Step 1 - Get Existing Topography for Whole Area of Intrest
+### Step 1 - Get Existing Topography for Whole Area of Interest
 Your Area of Interest will be greater than just your design extents or limits of grading.
 If, for example, you want to run a hydraulic model of your finish design, you will want to span the whole valley bottom (floodable area) and enough distance upstream and downstream (e.g. 5-10 channel widths) to provide a reasonable boundary condition and context.

 If you have raw topographic data (e.g. points and breaklines and/or boundary), you can skip ahead to 2.

 #### 1 A. Extract Elevations from Existing DEM
 To get this, we need to first break out the topographic data from the existing DEM that will not be graded first.
-What we have is a raster DEM of existing topography.
+What we have is a raster DEM of existing topography (download data [here](http://capstone.restoration.usu.edu/Course_Topics/WATS_5340/Project/2018.html#datasets)).
 We can use a few commands, to extract vector topographic data (e.g. polyline contours, or point elevations) from the DEM.
 We want these vector datasets, because that's what is needed to build a TIN.
 - To get contours off of an existing Raster DEM, we simply use the [`contour`](https://desktop.arcgis.com/en/arcmap/10.3/tools/spatial-analyst-toolbox/contour.htm) command.
 Derive contours at a finer resolution than you used for design (i.e. 5cm or 10 cm instead of 25 cm).
 The finer resolution, will produce a better TIN.
 You might name this shape file something like `ExistingContours_5cm.shp`
 - *Optionally* - if you want point data, you could generate a grid of points (or specify specific points in a new shapefile) and then use the [`extract by points`](https://desktop.arcgis.com/en/arcmap/10.3/tools/spatial-analyst-toolbox/extract-by-points.htm) command to extract elevations at those points from the DEM.